PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 15:56:20
+Last updated: 2024-04-02 15:57:23
-Random Quote: Victory belongs to the most persevering. - Napoleon
+Random Quote: When people are like each other they tend to like each other. - Tony Robbins